Custom formulas: Syntax and definitions

 In an Event Segmentation or Data Table chart, the Formula option in the Measured As module's Advanced drop down offers you greater flexibility when performing analyses.
 Custom formulas are also useful for comparing various analyses on the same chart.

 Choose from more than 20 custom formulas to plot the metrics you need.
-You can plot up to six formulas on the same chart, separated by semicolons.
+You can plot up to ten formulas on the same chart, separated by semicolons.

-This article will describe the mechanics of custom formulas, with examples of formulas you can use right now.
+This article explains the mechanics of custom formulas, with examples of formulas you can use right now.

 Note